Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "The one where you slaughtered the Champion and Grandfather of Firefang."

 Daar winced a little, but duck-nodded.
 "Had to.
 They were puttin’ the wreck of their Clan ahead of the whole of Gao.
-That…and I needed to terrify the others."
+That... and I needed to terrify the others."

 Regaari regarded Daar with an inward wariness.
 He may well have been Regaari’s "most bestest Cousin" but there had always been a...*relentless* side to Daar.
 He saw a job, he did the job and anything that got in the way didn’t *remain* in the way.

 That was why Daar had been named the youngest ever Stud-Prime of his Clan, why he was tied for youngest Champion.
 Why he was so hugely and dramatically successful in all his endeavors.
-Why he was so friendly, so boisterous…
+Why he was so friendly, so boisterous...

 ...And so darkly perfect for the role that now fell on him.